Gender and Sexuality workshop

 We welcome speakers at any stage of their graduate research from any institution.
 We issue calls for papers three times a year for each academic term.

-During the Easter 2021 Term, sessions will take place virtually.
-Workshops begin at 5pm., unless otherwise stated, on Tuesdays.
+During the Lent 2022 Term, sessions will take place virtually.
+Workshops begin at 5pm, unless otherwise stated, on Tuesdays.